Prospects for discovering strongly decaying doubly heavy $T_{bc}$ tetraquark states at LHCb: Method

 For simulating the SPS background, we consider two complementary approaches to generate samples.
 First, we study the process $pp \to b\bar{b}c\bar{c}+X$ in the $3$-flavor number scheme (3FNS) at NLO in QCD, with matching to parton showers performed using the \texttt{MC@NLO} method~\cite{Frixione:2002ik}.
 We take the 3FNS calculation as the nominal prediction.
 The corresponding fiducial cross section, with fiducial cuts given in eq.~\eqref{eq:FDcuts}, is found to be

-where the uncertainty arises mainly from variations of the renormalization and factorization scales.
+The uncertainty is dominated by variations in the renormalization and factorization scales.
 The fiducial cross section includes both $B^-D^+$ and $B^+D^-$ final states.
 Together with the DPS contribution, this NLO SPS prediction defines the \textit{baseline background scenario} used to assess the $T_{bc}$ discovery potential.

-Alternatively, as discussed in ref.~\cite{Shao:2020kgj}, the resummation of initial-state logarithms arising from gluon splitting into a charm-quark pair may be crucial to describe the LHCb $J/\psi+D$ measurement~\cite{LHCb:2012aiv}.
-We therefore additionally generate the SPS sample at LO with charm- or anticharm-gluon initial states in the $4$-flavor number scheme (4FNS).
+Alternatively, as discussed in ref.~\cite{Shao:2020kgj}, the resummation of initial-state logarithms generated by gluon splitting into a charm-quark pair may be crucial for describing the LHCb $J/\psi+D$ measurement~\cite{LHCb:2012aiv}.
+We therefore also generate the SPS sample at LO with charm- or anticharm-gluon initial states in the $4$-flavor number scheme (4FNS).
 This LO 4FNS calculation yields a fiducial cross section of

-where the dominant theoretical uncertainty originates from scale variations.
-Similar to the $J/\psi+D$ case~\cite{Shao:2020kgj}, the 4FNS calculation significantly enhances the SPS fiducial cross section compared to the 3FNS result.
-To obtain a conservative estimate of the $T_{bc}$ discovery potential under a maximal background assumption, we take the $1\sigma$ upper bound of the LO SPS 4FNS prediction, $\sigma^{\mathrm{LO~SPS~4FNS}}_{B^\mp D^\pm,\mathrm{max}} = 0.65~\upmu\mathrm{b}$, and combine it with the DPS contribution.
+The dominant theoretical uncertainty arises from scale variations.
+As in the $J/\psi+D$ case~\cite{Shao:2020kgj}, the 4FNS calculation significantly increases the SPS fiducial cross section relative to the 3FNS result.
+To obtain a conservative estimate of the $T_{bc}$ discovery potential under a maximal-background assumption, we take the $1\sigma$ upper bound of the LO SPS 4FNS prediction, $\sigma^{\mathrm{LO~SPS~4FNS}}_{B^\mp D^\pm,\mathrm{max}} = 0.65~\upmu\mathrm{b}$, and combine it with the DPS contribution.
 This defines the \textit{conservative maximal-background scenario}.

-To simulate the DPS background, two NLO event samples for the processes $pp \to b\bar{b}+X$ and $pp \to c\bar{c}+X$ are generated separately.
+To simulate the DPS background, two NLO event samples for the processes $pp \to b\bar{b}+X$ and $pp \to c\bar{c}+X$ are generated independently.
 The DPS $BD$ sample is obtained by randomly pairing events from the single-$B^\mp$ and single-$D^\pm$ samples.
 In the DPS approximation, the kinematic properties of the $B$ and $D$ mesons are largely governed by their respective single-particle distributions.
 However, the single-particle rapidity spectra predicted by $\mgshort$ may differ from those observed in data.
-To reduce this model dependence, the DPS sample is reweighted event-by-event according to the rapidity difference $\Delta y = y_B - y_D$, using a reference $\Delta y$ distribution constructed from the LHCb Run~2 measurements of the single-particle $d\sigma/dy$ spectra of $B$ and $D$ mesons~\cite{LHCb:2017vec, LHCb:2015swx}, as illustrated in Fig.~\ref{fig:dps_fromLHCbPaper}.
+To reduce this model dependence, the DPS sample is reweighted on an event-by-event basis according to the rapidity difference $\Delta y = y_B - y_D$, using a reference $\Delta y$ distribution constructed from the LHCb Run~2 measurements of the $B$- and $D$-meson single-particle $d\sigma/dy$ spectra~\cite{LHCb:2017vec, LHCb:2015swx}, as illustrated in Fig.~\ref{fig:dps_fromLHCbPaper}.

 The total fiducial cross section of the DPS process is